Early and Modern Commemoratives

 46639714

-Gem $785 New April 16!
-Fort Vancouver, Brilliant Frosted Luster, High Relief Design, Evergreen State Collection.
+Gem $785 Fort Vancouver, Brilliant Frosted Luster, High Relief Design, Evergreen State Collection.
 The Fort Vancouver Centennial commem is one of my favorites due to the bold high relief design of John McLoughlin that is quite eye catching.
 The Evergreen State example is part of a complete set that is being redirected back into the market place and should be immediately scooped up.
 How about a JUST BUY IT NOW shout out as the glimmering radiance is intense under a bright light with vibrant cartwheels.
 Some early silver commens just have that right "look' and this is one of those coins.
 Housed in PCGS Gen 6.1 (2020-2025) holder.

 Early Commems 50C 1925S 1925-S